 With that in mind, let’s take a closer look at the 6 ways evolutionary technology is impacting our health.

 more than three minutes at a time.
-Complex academic assignments are a nightmare for most, which is why almost every essay writer service out there has their hands full.
+Complex academic assignments are a nightmare for most, which is why almost every essay writer service out there has its hands full.
 But students aren’t the only ones that are affected by this.
 Working adults have their work cut out for them as well.

 2. Emotional Instability

-lack of sleep due to texting and chatting, can lead to emotional instability in teens because they are really vulnerable at that age.
+lack of sleep due to texting and chatting can lead to emotional instability in teens because they are really vulnerable at that age.